How to Get Into UCLA: Requirements & Acceptance Rate

 How Hard Is It to Get Into UCLA?

-Over 100,000 applicants apply every year.
-Your goal is to create a well-rounded application highlighting your abilities, achievements, resilience, and leadership capabilities.
+With a mere 9.3% acceptance rate, it is extremely difficult to get into UCLA.
+That means out of 100 applicants, only nine students receive admission.
 The admission committee needs an accurate idea of who you are as a person, not just who you are in the classroom.

 UCLA looks for candidates with a broad set of qualities, such as intellectual independence, responsibility, maturity, insight, leadership skills, motivation, initiative, and concern for others and the community.